openshift-pipelines/pipelines-as-code/docs/content/docs/guide/statuses.md

 filename, line, and error (the column group is not used).
 The default regular expression is defined in the configuration map.

-By default, Pipelines as Code searches for errors in only the last 50 lines of the container logs.
+By default, Pipelines-as-Code searches for errors in only the last 50 lines of the container logs.
 However, you can increase this limit by setting the `error-detection-max-number-of-lines` value.
 If you set this value to -1, the system will search through all available lines for errors.
 Keep in mind that